kai-mad/phpexchangerate/README.md

 1. $`cp .env.example .env` and insert your exchangerate.host API-key into the .env file

-2. $`docker compose up cli`
+2. $`docker compose up cli` to get everything up and running.

-3. After the service is up and running, fetch exchangerates with $`docker compose run cli /var/www/html/exchangerate get source=NOK`
+- Fetch a list of exchangerates with $`docker compose run --rm cli /var/www/html/exchangerate list source=NOK`

+- Convert a value from one currency to another with $`docker compose run --rm cli /var/www/html/exchangerate convert value=100 source=SEK target=EUR`

-4. To run tests, use $`docker compose run cli ./vendor/bin/phpunit tests`
+- To run tests, use $`docker compose run --rm cli ./vendor/bin/phpunit tests`